CUPRIMA’S KEY INSIGHTS, TAKEAWAYS AND BEST PRACTICES

 → The EUDR stands out from other legislation by being product-based and focusing on prohibitions.
 In contrast, the CSDDD (Corporate Sustainability Due Diligence Directive) for example requires companies to address human rights and environmental risks in their supply chains, while the German Supply Chain Act (LkSG) emphasises companies’ responsibility to ensure due diligence and prevent harm in their supply chains.
 Both the CSDDD and LkSG focus on best efforts to manage risks, whereas the EUDR takes a stricter approach by banning products linked to deforestation.

-→ If specialty roasters process coffee beans after the enforcement date of December 30, 2024 (or 30 December 2025 – if the phasing-in periode of 1 year gets approved by Parliament and Council), they must provide evidence that the coffee was placed on the EU market before this date (as per order request, transport document, or invoice).
-Or in case the coffee is made with beans introduced to the market after December 30, 2024 (or 30 December 2025 – if the phasing-in periode of 1 year gets approved by Parliament and Council), they must demonstrate that the beans are deforestation-free by providing the respective DDS number.
+→ If specialty roasters process coffee beans after the enforcement date of 30 December 2025, they must provide evidence that the coffee was placed on the EU market before this date (as per order request, transport document, or invoice).
+Or in case the coffee is made with beans introduced to the market after 30 December 2025, they must demonstrate that the beans are deforestation-free by providing the respective DDS number.

 → While certified coffee ensures traceability up to the farm level, it does not necessarily guarantee EUDR compliance.
 Certification is a significant step in the right direction, but it is not sufficient for geolocation-data requirements.
 Many certification organisations, such as Rainforest Alliance and Fairtrade, have developed support systems to help demonstrate compliance.